Category Archives: Linda Hunt

 Grade: B+

-The Year of Living Dangerously (1982) is a solid political drama with enough intrigue, romance, and superior cinematography by Russell Boyd, to recommend it.
-It’s not an American film but Australian which gives it an authentic flavor even though events are primarily set in Indonesia.
+The Year of Living Dangerously (1982) is a solid political drama with enough intrigue, romance, and superior cinematography by Russell Boyd to recommend it.

-If Mad Max (1979) didn’t make Mel Gibson a full-fledged pinup star The Year of Living Dangerously certainly did because it made him a romantic ladies’ man in addition to a rugged action star.
+If Mad Max (1979) didn’t make Mel Gibson a full-fledged pinup star, The Year of Living Dangerously certainly did because it made him a romantic ladies’ man in addition to a rugged action star.
 He has a ton of good looks and charisma at this point in his career and arguably has never looked better.

 After journalist Guy Hamilton (Gibson) arrives in Jakarta, Indonesia, he forms a friendship with dwarf photographer Billy Kwan (Hunt), through whom he meets British diplomat Jill Bryant (Sigourney Weaver).

-The romance between Guy and Jill is not bad but Weaver has had so many better roles than this one that it feels throwaway.
+The romance between Guy and Jill is not bad, but Weaver has had so many better roles than this one that it feels throwaway.
 She’s a smart lady who falls madly in love with Guy so easily that the formulaic context is obvious.

 The movie poster makes the pair look like Rhett and Scarlett in Gone with the Wind (1939), unintentionally providing humor and ambiguity about what the film is going for.